AlexandraPosta/COMP5400M-CW2/README.md

 # COMP5400M-CW2

-Use a sound source localisation algorithm as a sensory input for bio-inspired agents.

 ## Introduction

 The purpose of this project is to explore the behaviour of bio-inspired agents when using a sound source localisation algorithm as a sensory input.
 The agents will be tested in a simulated environment with the aim of finding the best configuration for the agents to be able to locate the sound source.